Skip to content

 Second, cloud access introduces dependency.
 If the provider changes pricing, discontinues an instance type, or has an outage during assignment week, you have no fallback.
 The machines under the desk don’t go away.

-Third, Colmena’s multi-GPU benchmarking role is difficult and expensive to replicate in the cloud.
-LocoBench needs simultaneous runs across a range of VRAM tiers — 4 GB, 8 GB, and 12 GB cards running the same model at the same quantisation level to produce comparable results.
+Third, the lab’s benchmarking role is difficult and expensive to replicate in the cloud.
+LocoBench needs runs across a range of VRAM tiers — 2 GB, 4 GB, 6 GB, 8 GB, and 12 GB cards running the same model at the same quantisation level to produce comparable results.
+Between Colmena (RTX era) and Tortuga (pre-RTX), the lab covers every meaningful consumer tier.
 Cloud providers don’t offer low-end consumer GPUs.
 The smallest widely available cloud GPU is typically a T4 (16 GB) or A4000 (16 GB).
-There is no cloud equivalent of a GTX 1050 Ti or GTX 1650 — the hardware that represents the floor of what students and departments actually own.
+There is no cloud equivalent of a GTX 950, GTX 1050 Ti, or GTX 1650 — the hardware that represents the floor of what students and departments actually own.
 You can choose VRAM size in the cloud, but only from the middle of the range upward.

-Approximating Colmena’s benchmarking setup in the cloud would require renting multiple GPU instances simultaneously.
+Approximating the lab’s benchmarking setup in the cloud would require renting multiple GPU instances simultaneously — and even then, the right hardware isn’t available.
 A rough estimate using RunPod community pricing (March 2026):

 T416 GB~$0.35None — no cloud equivalent below 16 GB